Jump: Search for:

 By default, the function uses the email blasts stored in the three tables used by the add-in.
 When you add email blasts to your application, you may not want users to be able to edit them with their add-in.
 By renaming these tables, you can ensure they are not modified.
 Simply pass the names of your tables as the optional parameters and the function looks there for the email blast specifications.

-strEmailTbl The table in the database containing the email blast settings.
+strEmailTbl The table containing the email blast settings.
 The default value is "usysTEmailerSettings".

-strOptionsTbl The table in the database containing the Send and SMTP options.
+strOptionsTbl The table containing the Send and SMTP options.
 The default value is "usysTEmailerOptions".

-strEmbedTbl The table in the database containing the Embedded Object information.
+strEmbedTbl The table containing the Embedded Object information.
 The default value is "usysTEmailerEmbedded".

 Return Value